swiftlang/swift/docs/ASTCacheSerializationFormat.md

    in bodies are not serialized — they appear as `pattern_binding_decl` in the original AST but are missing from the deserialized AST.

-3. **Investigate root cause of DenseMap corruption**: The `std::map` workaround avoids the crash, but the underlying out-of-bounds write in a deserializer case should be found and fixed.
+3. **Investigate root cause of out-of-bounds write**: The `std::vector<std::pair>` workaround avoids the corruption, but the underlying out-of-bounds write in a deserializer case should be found and fixed.
 Use AddressSanitizer or bounds-checking assertions on ExprTable/StmtTable access.

 4. **Source range serialization for body nodes**: Body exprs/stmts have invalid source ranges after deserialization.
 Need to either serialize source ranges in the body block or extend the `declRangesBlob` to cover body-local decls.

+5. **CaseStmt label serialization**: Serialize the `CaseLabelItem` array (patterns + guard exprs).
+Depends on LOCAL_DECL records for VarDecls inside patterns.

-5. **Missing expression kinds not yet checked**: Some expression kinds in `ExprNodes.def` may not appear in the test files but could appear in real-world code.
+6. **Missing expression kinds not yet checked**: Some expression kinds in `ExprNodes.def` may not appear in the test files but could appear in real-world code.
 Audit against the full `ExprNodes.def` list and verify each concrete kind has a serialization case.
 Known gaps: